-He goes to at least five gigs a week, sometimes seven, and he’s been following this routine for nearly thirteen years.
-Over time, his celebrity status has transcended Bristol, and now he's recognised all over the West Country, and even on the UK festival circuit.
-Local bands are honoured to see him at their gigs; touring bands, alien to this level of crazed sincerity, think he’s being patronising; others are simply flattered by his hypnotic, kinetic body pumping.
+He goes to at least five gigs a week, sometimes seven, and he's been following this routine for nearly 13 years.
+Over time, his celebrity status has transcended Bristol, and now he's recognized all over the West Country, and even on the UK festival circuit.
+Local bands are honored to see him at their gigs; touring bands, alien to this level of crazed sincerity, think he's being patronizing; others are simply flattered by his hypnotic, kinetic body pumping.
 Who wouldn't be?

-In recognition of his ‘local legend’ status, there’s now a Big Jeff appreciation society on Facebook with nearly 2,000 members, and you’ll also find stencils of his face sprayed on walls around the city and wearable as printed tee-shirts.
-Some young punters have even started mimicking his singular style of dancing in the pit - "doing a Jeff", so to speak - tireless, but elated and respectful.
+In recognition of his 'local legend' status, there's now a Big Jeff appreciation society on Facebook with nearly 2,000 members, and you'll also find stencils of his face sprayed on walls around the city and wearable as printed T-shirts.
+Some young punters have even started mimicking his singular style of dancing in the pit—"doing a Jeff," so to speak—tireless, but elated and respectful.
 Until now though, everyone knew the myth of Big Jeff, but nobody had ever explored the joyful bloke that stands behind it all, being Jeff, 24 hours a day.
 What does he do?
 Where did he learn to dance?
-What he’s actually like?
+What he's actually like?
 I decided to phone him up and find out.

 But how do the other punters react to Jeff's incessant rocking back and forth?
 "I think Bristol has genuinely got a soft spot for him," Chris continues.
 "And he's such an affable bloke.
 Even if people might find what he does irritating at first, once they start to speak to him, that impression kind of melts away pretty quickly".